Vasi012/To-the-moon-and-back/README.md

 4. Testing choice_two()

-In this function, the user is asked whether they would like to pick up a gun they find in on the surface of the moon. ("Do you take the gun? (yes/no): ").
+In this function, the user is asked whether they would like to pick up a gun they find on the surface of the moon. ("Do you take the gun? (yes/no): ").
 When I typed "yes", the game moved to the next part of the story, choice_of_three(), as expected.
 When I typed "no", the game ended with the alien coughing the user, as expected.